 Retinoids vs. Retinol

 Many over the counter products contain Retinol which is similar to a Retinoid; however, Retinol requires conversion to retinoic acid before being able to have an effect.
 Results will be much slower.
 Retinols are still good to incorporate in to your skincare routine, especially if you cannot afford the prescription strength.
-I like to use retinol creams on the larger areas of my body, such as arms, legs, and chest, and I like to use the Nature Well Retinol Cream.
+I like to use retinol creams on the larger areas of my body, such as arms, legs, and chest.

-Curology will also customize your Tretinoin for you along with any other ingredients that might be helpful for your skincare needs.
+Agency will also customize your Tretinoin for you along with any other ingredients that might be helpful for your skincare needs.
 If you suffer from acne, or any other skin issue, they can help with that as well.
-I have not personally used this service because I visited Mexico not too long ago, and Tretinoin is over the counter there.
-I bought enough to last me a lifetime!
-If I ever need a prescription, I would definitely try Curology.

 AHA or Alpha Hydroxy Acids